Filter by Topic:

 • average weight is 2 pounds

-The common pheasant are usually found on agricultural, land especially on recently harvested fields, looking for seeds and worms.
+The common pheasant are usually found on agricultural land especially on recently harvested fields, looking for seeds and worms.
 They tend to hide from predators in taller vegetation, hedgerows and bushy areas.

 Pheasants are fairly predictable birds and therefore shooting them is easier than other game birds.
 Having the right shooting technique and skill is essential when dealing with high flying pheasants.